stuartj073/Memory-Card-Game/README.md

 - In tandem with the chrome developer tools, I was constantly checking how the deployed site was functioning on my Samsung S10 phone, as well as on my brother's iPhone 8.

 #### HTML & CSS
 - The HTML and CSS files were passed through the code validator [W3C](https://validator.w3.org/).
+There were a few errors found throughout the HTML such as extra closing div tags and an id being used by two span elements.
+There were no issues found with my CSS code.
+For the app.js and index.js there were a few missing semi-colons, undefined variables and unused variables.
+All issues were looked at and fixed.

 ## Bugs